 Refreshments will be served at 3:30p.m. in N620 Ross.

-Details of the algorithms and current work will be presented in a second
+Details of the algorithms and current work will be presented in a second seminar in the near future.

 The work is part of a joint NIH funded grant with Leslie Kuhn (Biochemistry) and Michael Thorpe (BioPhysics) at Michigan State University.